zaneris123/CoordinateOffset/docs/OffsetChangeHandling.md

 Event and Packet Ordering
 -------------------------
-Most of the complexity comes from the fact that Bukkit generates events and ProtocolLib generates packets in a fixed but non-obvious order.
+Most of the complexity comes from the fact that Bukkit generates events and PacketEvents generates packets in a fixed but non-obvious order.
 The complete order is documented at the bottom of this file.
 In summary, this is the order these gameplay events tend to fire the relevant Bukkit events and packets.
 All-caps are packets, "..." implies many packets of that type.